 The King Male Fern is recommended for the following landscape applications;

 Planting & Growing

 The King Male Fern will grow to be about 4 feet tall at maturity, with a spread of 3 feet.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 15 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.